dmlogic/community-contributions/user-stories/As a community admin.md

 So they can register their accounts
     ✅ property details and name pre-filled

-I need to manage funds
+✅ I need to manage funds
-    - CRUD funds
-    - Default fund(?)
-    - Display balance
 So I can prompt and track contributions

 I need to manually adjust fund balances